-Other winners for Periscope include the ease with which it’s content can be consumed, and particularly it’s unedited, under-produced feel as a piece of content.
+Other winners for Periscope include the ease with which it’s content can be consumed.
+Particularly for its ease of creating an unedited, under-produced feel in a piece of content.
 Forbes argues, ‘one of the most endearing characteristics about livestreaming is the fact that it’s all natural’ and that ‘it inherently doesn’t lend itself to being overproduced or feel overly promotional’ – a winner for most millennials bored with high levels of branded, message-promoting media.

 How marketers can get in on the game

-While this raw, unedited, user-generated content can be both exhilarating and attention grabbing for some, for many brands this lack of room for control and pre-planning can be frightening.
+This raw, unedited, user-generated content can be both exhilarating and attention grabbing for some.
+However, for many brands this lack of room for control and pre-planning can be frightening.
 Although this may have made many reluctant to engage with the platform, as Brand Republic points out Periscope ‘is the most interactive and social broadcasting experience there is, and with it comes the ability for brands to connect, share, promote and ultimately sell in ways that were previously unobtainable.’